 arubabeaches.net started in May of 2007 on a sub page at Blogger.com.
-The only topic at that time was beaches only but then Hurricane Dean was threatening to hit Aruba.
+The only topic at that time were beaches only but then Hurricane Dean was threatening to hit Aruba.

 It didn’t.
-It surely brought a lot or rain to Aruba and big parts of the island flooded.
-Following the storm I noticed that information wasn’t best.
+It surely brought a lot of rain to Aruba and big parts of the island flooded.
+Following the storm, I noticed that information wasn’t best.
 There weren’t lots fresh pictures for example.
 This was a good opportunity.
 I started writing about the storm, consequently received more visitors.
 The posting frequency went up and lots of fresh pictures were uploaded.
 It resulted in lots of new visitors.
-Though, soon after the storm passed, seemingly it took the visitors with it and things cooled down considerably.
+Though soon after the storm passed, seemingly it took the visitors with it and things cooled down considerably.

 After learning about the potential, this blog was moved from Blogger.com to its own domain.
-At first the topics remained closely linked with the beaches.
-That became old however.
-It was difficult to continuously coming up with stories about beaches.
-The topic of Aruba beaches are now meant more like a metaphor about this island.
+At first, the topics remained closely linked with the beaches.
+That became old, however.
+It was difficult to continue coming up with stories about beaches.
+The topic of Aruba beaches is now meant more like a metaphor about this island.

 To further enhance the user experience, a new, much simpler, web re-design has been unveiled on February 24, 2010.
 Videos will become more prominent as well.
 The posting frequency will continue to be four-weekly as that seems to work best.
 Posts will continue to be mostly short, containing an image or video as the introduction, followed by three paragraphs of text.